 At The Law Office of Ann Thayer, PLLC, our Fairfax drug crimes attorney offers personalized attention for every case.
 Being accused of a drug crime can be a frightening experience, which is why we will be by your side from start to finish, ensuring you understand the process, potential outcomes, and your legal options.

-Drug Crimes in Virginia
+What Are the Drug Crimes Schedules in Virginia?

 The specific charges a defendant may face depend on the type of alleged activity and drug.
-Controlled substances are classified into categories, known as schedules.
-The potential for abuse and addiction, as well as any medical benefits determine how a controlled substance is categorized.
+Controlled substances are classified into categories known as schedules.
+The potential for abuse and addiction, as well as any medical benefits, determine how a controlled substance is categorized.

 The schedules for controlled substances include: